rosotron/QuestionAnswering-DocumentComparison/README.md

 Step 1: pip install -r requirements.txt

-Step 2: If you want to run jupyter notebook can you the text_comparison.ipynb
+Step 2: If you want to run jupyter notebook can you the final.ipynb

 Step 3: Run streamlit run app.py for inference UI